AdrianCann/Rebulba/README.md

 	- log in with Facebook (TK)
 	- update  their own posts
 	- delete a post or comment they authored.
 They may also delete comments on their posts.
+	- receive notifications when they have new followers, comments, and likes.
+Comments made on a post generates notifications for the post author and all users that have commented on that post.
+(TK)

 ### Technical Details
 * The Rails backend includes a polymorphic association likes (one can like a comment or a post).